davidsheffield/McMScripts/README.md

 The input.csv file can be tested with a dry run using the flag `-d`.
 Additionally, you can submit to the dev/test instance of McM using the flag `--dev`.

+# Usage of testRequests.py

+This script will submit lxbatch jobs to test requests and chained requests.
+It creates a CSV file when tests are submitted that contains the PrepIDs and lxbatch job ID of every request.
+Chained requests will have separate entries for the chained request's wmLHE request and GS request with a shared job ID.
+When the batch jobs finish, `testRequests.py` can be run again to update the CSV file to include the time and size per event.
+This CSV file can be used with `manageRequests.py` to add the time and size per event to McM.

+## Creating tests

+If you are testing a chained request, you must first get a CERN SSO cookie to access McM to get the chained request's component request PrepIDs.
+No other operations require that.

+Create a test of requests with the command

+`python testRequests.py -i PrepIDList`

+Nonconsecutive PrepIDs can be separated by a comma `,` while ranges can be specified by a dash `-`.
+The final request in a range can either be specified with its full PrepID (in which case, the PWG and campaign must match that of the first PrepID) or just the numbercan be used.
+The following command will test seven requests from two campaigns:

+`python testRequests.py -i EXO-RunIIWinter15GS-00001,EXO-RunIIWinter15GS-00003-EXO-RunIIWinter15GS-00005,EXO-chain_RunIIWinter15wmLHE_flowRunIIWinter15wmLHEtoGS-00002-4`

+The output CSV file can be specified with the flag `-o file.csv`.
+The default filename is `test.csv`.The number of events tested will be McM's default.
+To use N events for all tests, add the flag `-n N`.

+## Extracting test results

+To extract the time and size per event from the tests, run the command

+`python testRequests.py -f file.csv`

+on the file created when the tests were submitted.

+The script will extract the average time and size of events and store it in the CSV file.
+If `testRequests.py` is run before all batch jobs finish, it will tell you how many requests still need to have their information filled.
+The script can be run any number of times to update the remaining requests.

 # Usage of validateChains.py

 To validate multiple chained requests in McM run the command